-Preston North End v Liverpool
+Liverpool reach Carabao Cup last eight

 Post update

-Takumi Minamino (Liverpool) wins a free kick on the left wing.
+Liam Lindsay (Preston North End) wins a free kick in the defensive half.

 Post update